noklesta/SublimeRailsNav/README.md

  * Select "Package Control: Install Package" (it'll take a few seconds)
  * Select Simple Rails Navigator when the list appears.

-Package Control will automatically keep SublimeRailsNav up to date with the latest version.
+Package Control will automatically keep the Simple Rails Navigator up to date with the latest version.

 ### Clone from GitHub